Nishi-ku, Nagoya

 Nishi-ku (西区, Nishi-ku) is one of the 16 wards in the city of Nagoya in Aichi Prefecture, Japan.
-As of 1 October 2019, the ward has an estimated population of 150,480 and a population density of 8,393 persons per km².
-The total area is 17.93 km².
+As of 1 October 2019, the ward has an estimated population of 150,480 and a population density of 8,393 persons per km2.
+The total area is 17.93 km2.

 Geography

 The ward is located in the northwestern part of the city.
 The Shōnai River runs through the ward, as do the Hori River and Shin River.

 History

 The ward was established in 1908.

 Nishi-Ward is the birthplace of pachinko.

 Companies

 The food companies Marukawa, Kasugai, and Meito Sangyo are located in this ward.

 The Hotel Nagoya Castle is located there.

 Attractions

+At the entrance of Endoji Shopping Arcade, there are statues of the famous Sengoku Period warlords Tokugawa Ieyasu, Toyotomi Hideyoshi, and Oda Nobunaga as well as Tokugawa Mitsukuni.
+It is frequently subjected to vandalism.

 The small historical street Shike-michi runs parallel to the Hori Canal.
 It was used by merchants during the Edo period and is now a historical property.

 A museum of the ceramic maker Noritake and the company's headquarters are located in Nishi Ward, and nearby is also the Toyota Commemorative Museum of Industry and Technology.

 A popular park are the Shōnai Greens.

 The Nagoya Lucent Tower, one of the tallest buildings in Nagoya, is located in the ward.